JoshuaS3/ncurses-minesweeper/README.md

 ncurses-minesweeper Copyright (c) 2020 Joshua 'joshuas3' Stockin
 <https://joshstock.in>
 <https://github.com/JoshuaS3/ncurses-minesweeper>

-This software is licensed under the MIT License.
+This software is licensed and distributed under the terms of the MIT License.
+See the MIT License in the LICENSE file of this project's root folder.

+This comment block and its contents, including this disclaimer, MUST be preserved in all copies or distributions of this software's source.
 ```

 &lt;<https://joshstock.in>&gt; | josh@joshstock.in | joshuas3#9641